Knivskjelodden

-Knivskjellodden or Knivskjelodden is a peninsula located in Nordkapp Municipality in Troms og Finnmark county, Norway.
+Knivskjelodden is a peninsula located in Nordkapp Municipality in Finnmark county, Norway.
 It is the northernmost point on the island of Magerøya in Northern Norway.
-It is sometimes considered the northernmost point of the entire continent of Europe.
+It is the northernmost point of continental Europe.
 The nearby Kinnarodden on the Nordkinn Peninsula is the northernmost point on the mainland.
-The northernmost point of the country Norway is in fact Rossøya, in Svalbard, as far north as 80°N.
+The northernmost point of the country Norway (with islands) is Rossøya, in Svalbard, as far north as 80°N.

 Knivskjellodden can only be reached on foot, after a 9 km long hike from a parking area near the European route E69 highway (71.122°N 25.71°E), 6 km south of North Cape.
-The North Cape tourist facility is located on 300 meter altitude and gives good view in good weather, but is often located above the cloud base, giving fog there.
-On Knivskjellodden hikers can walk to the shore which is at sea level and at least see the ocean, and usually a view far out below the clouds.
+The North Cape tourist facility is located on an altitude of 300 meters and gives a good view of Knivskjellodden in good weather, but it often finds itself above the cloud base, which then conceals the peninsula.
+On Knivskjellodden, hikers can walk to the shore, which is at sea level, and at least see the ocean, but usually a view far out below the clouds as well.

-Travel agencies that organize trips for unaware tourists often advertise the North Cape as the northern extremity of Europe, but this is not true as the Knivskjellodden is 1450 m further north.
+Although travel agencies often organize trips for unaware tourists by advertising the North Cape (Nordkapp in Norwegian) as the northern extremity of Europe, this is not true, as Knivskjellodden is 1450 m further north.